aerovolts/python-scripts/README.md

 This script uses a spreadsheet of pre-selected quotes on Google Drive to post to twitter.
 The quotes are randomly selected and then sent to Twitter via ttweepy and the Twitter API.

 This is probably broken however, I haven't used it in a long time.

+## redditscrape.py

+Downloads images from a list of user indicated subreddits up to a limit also defined by the user.
+These settings are located under the "Configuration" comment.

+Currently broken, see issues page for details.